A Rape in Cyberspace

-Background

-Before Dibbell wrote his article in 1993, he started his journalism career by becoming a music journalist.
-Through his journalism career, he became interested in the phenomenon of the Internet.
-This interest that Dibbell had of the Internet became the main focus of his writings.
-His writings included a variety of sub cultures when it came to the world of the Internet and during his exploration, he stumbled on to the online world of LambdaMOO.
-Dibbell saw LambdaMOO as its own little sub culture that has sub cultures within them, which he thought to be interesting and inspired him to writing about his experience within the game.

-Dibbell mentions that his girlfriend at the time played a part in him coming across the story.
-He came across it by accident when he was trying to get in contact with her over the phone and would not get an answer from her.
-When he could not get in to contact with her over the phone, he assumed that she would be online so he searched for her in LambdaMOO.
-When he found her, she had been in a meeting to figure out what to do about Mr. Bungle and that is where the story came to be.

-Summary
+History

+Julian Dibbell's journalism career began in the music industry, though his writings eventually came to focus mainly the Internet, including various subcultures such as LambdaMOO, a MUD, which itself was further divided into subcultures, a phenomenon he inadvertently encountered through his girlfriend.
+One day, when he was having difficulty contacting her by phone, he searched for her in LambdaMOO because he knew she was a visitor.
+When he found her, she had been in a meeting regarding how to resolve the issue of a player named Mr. Bungle.

-"A Rape in Cyberspace" describes a "cyberrape" in a multi-player computer game called LambdaMOO a MUD that took place on a Monday night in March 1993 and discusses the repercussions of this act on the virtual community and subsequent changes to the design of the MUD program.
+"A Rape in Cyberspace" describes a "cyberrape" that took place on a Monday night in March 1993 and discusses the repercussions of this act on the virtual community and subsequent changes to the design of the MUD program.

 LambdaMOO allows players to interact using avatars.
 The avatars are user-programmable and may interact automatically with each other and with objects and locations in the community.
 Users interacted through script, as there were no graphics or images on the MUD at the time.

-The "cyberrape" itself was performed by a player named Mr. Bungle, who leveraged a "voodoo doll" subprogram that allowed him to make actions that were falsely attributed to other characters in the virtual community.
+The "cyberrape" itself was performed by Mr. Bungle, who leveraged a "voodoo doll" subprogram that allowed him to make actions that were falsely attributed to other characters in the virtual community.
 The "voodoo doll" subprogram was eventually rendered useless by a character named Zippy.
 These actions, which included describing sexual acts that characters performed on each other and forcing the characters to perform acts upon themselves, went far beyond the community norms to that point and continued for several hours.
 They were interpreted as sexual violation of the avatars who were made to act sexually, and incited outrage among the LambdaMOO users, raising questions about the boundaries between real-life and virtual reality, and how LambdaMOO should be governed.